jeffpar/pcjs.v1/devices/pc8080/machine/vt100/README.md

 scans.
 This means we will have to dynamically reallocate the buffer display context whenever the horizontal dimensions change
 (ie, from 800 to 1188, or from 1188 back to 800).

-For optimum scaling, I would normally define the virtual screen size using multiples of the VT100's "dot" dimensions;
-eg, 1600x960 (a horizontal multiplier of 2 and a vertical multiplier of 4).
-However, that would give us a virtual screen aspect ratio of 1.67, which is less than the (apparent) 2.0 aspect ratio of a physical VT100 screen, so I've changed the test machine's screen dimensions to 1600x800.
+For optimum scaling, I define the virtual screen size using multiples of the VT100's default "dot" dimensions; eg, 1600x960 (a horizontal multiplier of 2 and a vertical multiplier of 4).
+However, that gives us a virtual screen aspect ratio of 1.67, which is less than the (apparent) 2.0 aspect ratio of a physical VT100 screen.
+But I'm resisting changing the test machine's virtual screen dimensions (to, say, 1600x800) until I've done more "aspect ratio research".

-Regarding physical dimensions, a VT100 screen measures 12 inches diagonally, and in 80-column mode, characters measure 2.0mm x 3.35mm (in 132-column mode, they measure 1.3mm x 3.35mm).
+Here's what we know from the Technical Manual: a physical VT100 screen measures 12 inches diagonally, and in 80-column mode, characters measure 2.0mm x 3.35mm (in 132-column mode, they measure 1.3mm x 3.35mm).
 This means that the text area of the screen is roughly 160mm x 80mm, implying a screen aspect ratio of 2.0.

 {% include machine.html id="vt100" %}